How to create a passive income

 10, Collect the dividends

-Keep building on these foundations to generate wealth through compound investing:
+Keep building on these foundations to generate wealth through compounding the interest.

 Now that you have started your portfolio, as you build in confidence it is extremely easy to build upon.